nfdi4plants/arc-rdm.org/src/pages/details/validation.md

 The term _validation_ is often used across different fields with varying interpretations depending on context.
 In data validation, this generally refers to two main aspects: **syntactic** and **semantic** validation.
-Additionally, although not within the scope of this article, [quality control (QC)]() processes can be performed using ARC's validation framework through unit testing and extended to programmatically execute QC workflows, presenting respective results.
+Additionally, although not within the scope of this article, [Continuous Quality Control (CQC)]({{INTERNAL_DEV_ARC_DATA_HUB_CQC}}) processes can be performed using ARC's validation framework through unit testing and extended to programmatically execute QC workflows, presenting respective results.

 ### Syntactic Validation